 This Mom's Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)

 If your childhood was anything like mine, then you lived for the days when your mom made ZERO effort on your lunch, and you were blessed with a Lunchable!

 In fact, my mom was a pastry chef at an upscale restaurant, and I remember many occasions where she would have a hot lunch delivered to me from the restaurant.
 But even still, nothing compared to the Lunchable days.

 I grew up in the '80s and '90s, before the days of the fancy Lunchables with pizza and nachos and drinks.
 For me it was just crackers, cheese, lunch meat, and a teeny candy bar - but it was spectacular.

-Now many moons later, my kids feel exactly the same about Lunchables as I did, although they have far more options then I did!
-I can't pass the Lunchable section of the grocery store without the begging and pleading to buy one.
+Now many moons later, my kids feel exactly the same about Lunchables as I did, although they have far more options than I did!
+I can't pass the Lunchable section of the grocery store without hearing begging and pleading to buy one.

 If you've never had the pleasure of eating a Lunchable, then let me spare you -- Not only are they are terrible, and WAY overpriced.
 They are pretty much every health-conscious parent's worst nightmare, full of overly processed junk.